realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

             >   - https://crystal-villanueva.medium.com/the-banana-and-the-gorilla-problem-92c9a4717fd6

 ## Abstract Classes <a name="abstract-classes"></a>
   - ### BIG IDEA — Lets have a class that defines a general category of objects, but doesn't define the implementation details of the objects.
+That way we can create many different kinds of objects that all have the same "method signature," but have different implementations of the methods.

     - ie: Like a "Document" class that has a method called "view" but doesn't define how the document is viewed.
     - You can't create a generic "Document", but you can create a "PDF" or "Excel" or "Text" document that has a "view" method.
     - The "Document" class is an "abstract class" and the "PDF" or "Excel" or "Text" document is a "concrete class."

-  - Very similar to interfaces but can have default implementations of the methods & include variables.
+  - #### Very similar to interfaces but can have default implementations of the methods & define variables that are expected to be in the subclass.
   - I like to forget the word `abstract` and think of "The General Category" instead of a specific case, like "documents" is the general category (abstract idea) of a generic "thing to structure and retain data."
   - PDFs, Excel files and Text files are specific "concrete" kinds (or "implementations") of the